ZahraRajabi-creator/Portfolio-Design-and-Fabrication/Exercise-4/README.md

 - how to create a soft circuit on textile
 - how conductive thread works
-- how to sew electronic components onto fabric
 - how to identify the positive and negative sides of sewable LEDs
 - why the resistance of conductive thread matters
 - the difference between series and parallel circuits